 Quick explanation to what lead me to the steps below: Basically, Mixcraft would lock up on me constantly and particularly (for some reason) when I opened instances of windows explorer.

 In my searches I came across this awesome diagnostic software called LatencyMon from a company called "Resplendence".
-I ran it and it immediately told me that my computer was not ready low latency audio performance because my CPU is being throttled.
-This was off to me because being a techie of 20+ years, I know I checked throttling when i built the computer.
+I ran it and it immediately told me that my computer was not ready for low latency audio performance because my CPU is being throttled.
+This was off to me because being a techie of 20+ years, I know I checked throttling when I built the computer.
 But somehow a Windows update or some other Microsoft ghost procedure had set my power plan to throttle the cpu.

 So I simply set the minimum CPU percentage to 100% and re-ran the LatencyMon test and got a "Ready for low latency or real time audio use".

 This knocked out the driver locking issue and pretty much all pops and clicks I experienced as well.

 Determine If You Should Change Your Power Plan, with LatencyMon

 Download the free version of LatencyMon here - LatencyMon

 If you get a less than great result, move to the next step below.

 Open Windows control panel and go to power options